Thinkright20/IP-Finder/README.md

 # 🔨 Build An IP Finder
-This Github respository contains code that when entered in a code space and runned, will create a detailed and good UI IP Grabber.
+This Github respository contains code that when entered in a code space and runned, will create a detailed IP Grabber.
 Read through this guide to fully understand how to use it.
 Also, if you are here from YouTube, please consider subscribing & liking!

 # 📑 Required Things: